kghackers/kgparser/README.md

 mvn install -DskipTests=true -Dmaven.javadoc.skip=true
 ```

-## Execute MapStruct generation in `kgparserSpringBoot`
+## Execute MapStruct generation in `kgstatsSrv`
-From `kgparserSpringBoot` directory, run
+From `kgstatsSrv` directory, run
 ```
 mvn compile
 ```

 :exclamation: Now after making changes in `kgparserSrv`, you have to `mvn install`
-this module before running MapStruct in `kgparserSpringBoot`.
+this module before running MapStruct in `kgstatsSrv`.